 top of page

-Mary's academic credentials include a Master of Arts in Counseling from Wayland Baptist University, a Graduate Certificate in Addictions Counseling from Capella University, and a Post-Graduate Certificate in Child and Family Forensics from William James College.
-Her professional journey encompasses a significant role as a Mental Health Specialist at an acute inpatient mental health hospital for children and adolescents, and four years as a social worker with the Office of Children’s Services.
-In these roles, she was instrumental in supporting Alaskan families through challenges such as addiction, domestic violence, neglect, and abuse.
+Mary holds a Master of Arts in Counseling from Wayland Baptist University, a Graduate Certificate in Addictions Counseling from Capella University, and a Post-Graduate Certificate in Child and Family Forensics from William James College.
+Her prior experience includes inpatient psychiatric work with children and teens and four years with Alaska’s Office of Children’s Services, supporting families navigating trauma, substance use, and systemic challenges.

 Education